klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/klay/filter.md

 `Object` - A notification type: `"newHeads"` or `"logs"`.

-`"newHeads"` notifies you about each block added to the blockchain.
+`"newHeads"` notifies you of each block added to the blockchain.
-`"logs"` notifies you about logs included in new blocks. `"logs"` requires an second parameter specifing filter options.
-For the detail of the filter options, see input paramters of [klay_newFilter](https://docs.klaytn.com/bapp/json-rpc/api-references/klay/filter#klay_newfilter)
+`"logs"` notifies you of logs included in new blocks.
+This type requires a second parameter that specifies filter options.
+For more details, go to [klay_newFilter > parameters](https://docs.klaytn.com/bapp/json-rpc/api-references/klay/filter#klay_newfilter).

 **Return Value**